marwrzask/Neural-network/README.md

-Perceptron from scratch.
+Repository contains script which is basically perceptron from scratch

 The dane_peceptron file cotain 2 columns with input values and 1 column with predicted values.